Halwai5105/Custom-Catalog-form/README.md

 - Open the browser and go to the url https://localhost:5000 (if not, you can find the path in the terminal)
 - After Submitting the form your data catalog has been saved to catalog.db
 - To access the catalog list, you can go to url https://localhost:5000/view you will have the list of all the catalog forms.
+- you can delete the catalog by clicking on Cross emoji.
 ![Logo](./Output/View1.png)